maayaneaha/lsf/README.md

 # LSF
 > This project was made by the AIE's Paris Team of Capgemini.

 This project is a sign language recognition by video.
+We are still working on the project.

 ## Requirements :